 I am sure I will see a pair of sandhill cranes when hiking with K2 along the banks of lakes in southern USA.
 Sandhill cranes have their match in Demoiselle cranes of Pakistan.

-Great Blue Heron, North America – Grey Egret, Pakistan
+Great Blue Heron, NA – Grey Egret, Pakistan

 Great blue heron, as our popular hubber Aviannovice correctly suggests, is a graceful bird that K2 and us can easily observe while hiking along lakes and rivers of the USA.

 In Pakistan, Grey Egret evoked the same feelings in me and perhaps in K2 too.